-If you are an individual, estate, or a trust and you claim a deduction for investment interest expense, you must complete and attach Form 4952 to your tax return unless all of the following apply.
+If you are an individual, estate, or a trust and you claim a deduction for investment interest expense, you must complete Form 4952 and attach it to your tax return unless all of the following apply.

-• Your investment interest expense is not more than your investment income from interest and ordinary dividends.

-• You have no other deductible expenses connected with the production of interest or dividends.

-• You have no disallowed investment interest expense from 1998.
+- Your investment interest expense is not more than your investment income from interest and ordinary dividends. - You have no other deductible investment expenses. - You have no disallowed investment interest expense from 1999.